 Conclusions: This study indicates that Traumeel S may significantly reduce production of superoxide anion by unstimulated and stimulated peripheral blood polymorphonuclear neutrophils of periodontitis patients.

-Keywords: Neutrophils - pathology, Minerals - pharmacology, Luminol - metabolism, Luminescent Measurements, Humans, Homeopathy, Female, Adult, Acridines - metabolism, Periodontitis - pathology, Plant Extracts - pharmacology, Respiratory Burst - drug effects
+Keywords: Neutrophils - pathology, Minerals - pharmacology, Luminol - metabolism, Luminescent Measurements, Homeopathy, Acridines - metabolism, Periodontitis - pathology, Plant Extracts - pharmacology, Respiratory Burst - drug effects

 01 May 2023 : EditorialEditorial: Twenty Years On from Sequencing the Human Genome, Personalized/Precision Oncology Prepares to Meet the Challenges of Checkpoint Inhibitor Therapy